 The first is being thankful because we have such a precious human life right now.
-The second is being thankful to others, because without them this life would be impossible.
+Combine that with an appreciation for our true nature or Buddha nature, our indestructible potential for freedom and bliss, and we’re golden.
+The second is being thankful to others, because without them this precious life would be impossible.
 Contemplating our good fortune makes us feel lucky to have it – and feeling lucky is feeling happy.
 Contemplating others’ kindness opens our heart to gratitude and appreciation, and feeling grateful is also feeling happy.
 Feeling happy in turn makes us value what we have and value others, and then we are far more likely to use what we have to pay others back.

 So, if we really want to embrace the full meaning of “Thanksgiving” and feel doubly happy and energized to pay it forward, it seems like a win-win meditation to put these 2 meditations together … therefore I thought I would quickly offer a few ideas, providing I can get this written before I fall into a sugar coma (I ate already.)